-- Place the container in a glass bowl and add some water so that it covers the bottom of the container, not more than 1⁄4 inch high.
-This ensures even heating of the container bottom. - Always remove the lid to avoid damage to the oven. - Use only undamaged containers. - Do not use containers taller than 3/4 inch. - Container must be at least half filled. - To avoid arcing, there must be a minimum 1⁄4 inch between the aluminum container and the walls of the oven and also between two aluminum containers.
+- Place the container in a glass bowl and add some water so that it covers the bottom of the container, not more than 1⁄4 in.
+(6 mm) high.
+This ensures even heating of the container bottom. - Always remove the lid to avoid damage to the oven. - Use only undamaged containers. - Do not use containers taller than 3/4 in.
+(19 mm). - Container must be at least half filled. - To avoid arcing, there must be a minimum 1⁄4 in.
+(6 mm) between the aluminum container and the walls of the oven and also between two aluminum containers. - Always place the container on the turntable. - Reheating food in aluminum foil containers usually takes up to double the time compared to reheating in plastic, glass, china, or paper containers.
+The time when food is ready will vary depending upon the type of container you use. - Let food stand for 2 to 3 minutes after heating so that heat is spread evenly throughout container.